Fresh Fun Flavor

 Frozen chopped spinach in a colander.

-Water being used to thaw frozen greens in a colander.
+Water being used to thaw frozen spinach in a colander.

-A potato masher being used to press excess water from rinsed leafy greens in a colander.
+A potato masher being used to press excess water from rinsed spinach in a colander.

 A pile of spinach draining on paper towel.